CagriCatik/Vehicle-Network-Standards/webpage/docs/FMEA/chapter_2/4_components_stage01.md

 ## Introduction

-Failure Modes and Effects Analysis (FMEA) is a systematic approach used to identify potential failure modes within a system, process, or product and assess the impact of these failures.
+Failure Modes and Effects Analysis  is a systematic approach used to identify potential failure modes within a system, process, or product and assess the impact of these failures.
 This analysis is crucial in enhancing product and process quality, safety, and reliability across various industries.
 This document provides a comprehensive and scientifically rigorous overview of FMEA, tailored to professionals in [specific industry or context], and is structured to maintain clarity while ensuring technical accuracy.

 FMEA is not a static process; it is iterative and should be revisited regularly to address new potential failure modes as the system or process evolves.